 We visited Vena Cava Winery on a Saturday as part of a large wedding party.
 Not only was the winery busy with regular weekend customers but they also had another full wedding party to host as well.
 They ended up running out of glasses which forced them to stop serving people.

 I felt bad for the staff, I don’t think they were prepared.

-Because of the how busy it was, we didn’t do a tasting or a tour.
+Because of how busy it was, we didn’t do a tasting or a tour.
 We did however, sample some of their wines at the outside bar.
-I tried the rose, which was too dry for my taste, but the Cabernet Sauvignon was really good (it recently won The Toast of the Coat’s Best of Mexico award).
+I tried the rose, which was too dry for my taste, but the Cabernet Sauvignon was really good (it recently won The Toast of the Coast’s Best of Mexico award).

 Troika Food Truck

 Right outside of Vena Cava Winery is the popular (permanent) food truck, Troika.

 Troika’s menu consists primarily of tostadas, tacos, sliders, a few salads and french fries.
 They also carry a selection of local craft beers for those who aren’t big wine drinkers.

 Unlike most food trucks, you don’t order at the window; a server will actually stop by your table.
 We ordered the fish tacos, a beet salad and fries .. and everything was delicious.
 In fact, I’d say Troika ended up serving my favorite food out of all the wineries from the weekend.

 Unfortunately, they didn’t seem prepared for the busy weekend either and they also stopped taking orders for about an hour while we were there.

 Despite the few hiccups Vena Cava experienced due to capacity issues, this winery ended up being one of my top favorite stops while in Valle De Guadalupe.
 It had such an inviting atmosphere and I could have spent hours under the net overhang watching the baby ducks play in the pond behind the bar.
 I recommend checking it out if you’re interested in something a little different while in Mexico’s wine country.